Bad guys and good guys

 ‘Yes, he’s a baddie.’

 ‘He used to shoot at Grandad.’
-In his eyes the model’s new mantle gave it renewed interest.
+The model’s new mantle gave it renewed interest.

 Turning to my pro-European, modern parent alter ego, I muttered: ‘Well, they started it didn’t they?’
 Basil Fawlty would have been proud.